 2. Estate administration

-Estate administration is everything outside of applying for a grant of probate or grant of letters of administration.
+Estate administration, or Complete Probate, is everything outside of applying for a grant of probate or grant of letters of administration.
 This includes things like closing bank accounts, selling property, paying off debts, paying inheritance tax, claiming on life insurance policies, tracking down pension pots, pooling assets in one place and paying beneficiaries.

 Cost comparison: DIY probate vs. professional probate services